 Epigenome-wide association studies without the need for cell-type composition.

 James Zou [corresponding author], Christoph Lippert, David Heckerman, Martin Aryee, Jennifer Listgarten.

-Nature Methods 2014, 11(3).
+Nature Methods 11(3):309-11 (2014).

-Oral presentation at the 2013 Wellcome Trust Epigenomics of Common Diseases conference.
+Platform presentation at the 2013 Wellcome Trust Epigenomics of Common Diseases conference.

-Oral presentation at the 2013 Machine Learning in Computational Biology meeting.
+Platform presentation at the 2013 Machine Learning in Computational Biology meeting.